bugaev/turnstyle/README.md

 <img width="243" alt="Screenshot 2023-10-11 114914" src="https://github.com/bugaev/turnstyle/assets/1672453/b249aeca-1332-4497-94ef-9d1251186d1f">

 # The program
-The program explores trees with with 3 child nodes in each node.
+The program explores trees with 3 child nodes in each node.
 Each child node corresponds to a chosen action (shifts or rotation).
-Both breadth-first and depth-first approaches were implemented, but the latter provides rock-solid performance.
+Both breadth-first and depth-first approaches were implemented, but only the latter provides rock-solid performance.
 Breadth-first approach is hungry for memory and realistically, cannot allocate enough memory for trees taller than ~20 nodes.

 # Example output of the program
 ```